 At the end of the day, restaurant professionals - like all of us - are busy.
 The best way to learn about someone is to call them in for an interview.
 That’s where you can really dive in and figure out how someone handles different situations.

-Since resumes are so important, let’s go over 4 different ways you can beef up your restaurant resume, and what restaurant owners will look for when reviewing them.
+Since resumes are so important, let’s go over four different ways you can beef up your restaurant resume, and what restaurant owners will look for when reviewing them.

 1. Condense All Positions Within the Same Company Together